gsuyemoto/rust-pi-ultrasonic/README.md

 # rust_sensors
-Sensor module coded in Rust.
-Made to be add in with IoT projects that need a particular sensor.
+Sensor modules coded in Rust.
+Made to be added to IoT projects in a modular fashion.